Understanding Defensive Attitude: Consequences And Solutions

 Features of Defensive Attitude

-1. Justification: Defensive individuals tend to offer justifications for their behavior or actions rather than acknowledging any possible faults.
+1. Justification: Defensive individuals tend to explain their behavior or actions rather than acknowledge any possible faults.

 2. Blame-Shifting: When feeling defensive, individuals may shift the blame onto others to avoid taking responsibility for their actions.